rbi-mtm/ams/day1/README_handson.md

 ## Part A: Generate an FCC structure in the cubic (conventional) cell:<a id="sec-1-1"></a>

+The files for this exercise are located in directory `ams/day1/generate_cell/`.

 Face-Centered Cubic (FCC) structure is characterised by one atom at the origin of the cubic cell, and one atom at the center of each face of the cubic cell (thus 4 atoms per cell).
 This is also called the conventional cell of FCC.

 The lattice vectors are: